-Grade 7 Football Classic: This three-day event is an introduction to football.
+Year 7 Football Classic: This three-day event is an introduction to football.
 It culminates with a seven-on-seven football tournament.

-Grade 8 Seven-Man Football: The Grade 8 football team builds a strong foundation in key skills including catching, throwing and tackling.
+Year 8 Seven-Man Football: The Grade 8 football team builds a strong foundation in key skills including catching, throwing and tackling.

-Grades 9 and 10 (Junior Varsity): Our junior varsity program further emphasizes skill development and competition as all players have an opportunity to play in practices and games.
+Year 9 and 10 (Junior Varsity): Our junior varsity program further emphasizes skill development and competition as all players have an opportunity to play in practices and games.

-Grades 10, 11, 12 (Varsity): As close to a collegiate football experience as one can get, our varsity football program emphasizes highly structured, university-style practices, strength and conditioning, studying game film and character development.
+Year 10, 11, 12 (Varsity): As close to a collegiate football experience as one can get, our varsity football program emphasizes highly structured, university-style practices, strength and conditioning, studying game film and character development.